Kori-hq/kotour/README.md

 5) The visitor covers the local's meal or experience cost.

-6) After the interaction, the visitor optionally tips the local via Kori.
+6) After the interaction, the visitor optionally tips the local via Kori app.

 ## Repo Layout
 - docs/ : system explanation + diagrams